caddy-dns/gandi/README.md

 ```
 tls {
-  dns gandi {env.GANDI_API_TOKEN}
+  dns gandi {env.GANDI_BEARER_TOKEN}
 }
 ```

-You can replace `{env.GANDI_API_TOKEN}` with the actual auth token if you prefer to put it directly in your config instead of an environment variable.
+You can replace `{env.GANDI_BEARER_TOKEN}` with the actual auth token if you prefer to put it directly in your config instead of an environment variable.

 ## Authenticating